LavisCannon15/Practicum-Final-Project/README.md

 ## Usage
 To use the application, simply enter an address or coordinates in the search bar and hit the "Search" button.
-The application will display current weather conditions and a 5-day forecast for the selected location, as well as recommendations for whether it is safe to fly a drone based on the current weather conditions.
+The application will display current weather conditions and a 5-day forecast for the selected location, as well as recommendations for whether it is safe to fly a drone based on the current weather conditions